CamzBarber/pyteryx/README.md

 # Pyteryx

-An Alteryx REST API Python wrapper for... a reason
+A reverse engineered Alteryx REST API Python wrapper for the following additional functionality over their official API:
+- Run workflow as user (inherits all your access to data connections and files).
+- Run workflows from anywhere (not just your private studio).
+- Run without having access to the API credentials (e.g. in a corporate environment).

 ## Getting Started